 The mean age is 12 years, there is no breed predilection however there is a higher incidence in female cats.

 Secondary (metastatic) lung cancer is the most common type of cancer to affect cats.
-The cancer develops elsewhere in the body and spreads to the lungs via the bloodstream.
+Cancer develops elsewhere in the body and spreads to the lungs via the bloodstream.
 Common cancers with the potential to spread to the lungs include oral, mammary, liver and bone.

 Causes of lung cancer: